 How do Companies Improve Their Customer Onboarding?

 Banks, money transfer companies, FinTech, payment companies, accounting firms, and all other companies providing financial services have to comply with KYC solutions and AML regulations.
 For financial companies, the guidelines are endless.
 Financial service providers, such as banks, should take measures to ensure that their client account profiles are accurate and risk-based.
 In the past, the use of manual methods to combat financial crimes by companies has been complicated.
 Today, financial companies use AML Screening Service, such as Sanction Scanner, to meet regulatory requirements.
-Due to the rapid digitalization of onboarding systems with the impact of covid-19, solutions became more necessary than ever before.
+Due to the rapid digitalization of onboarding systems with the impact of COVID-19, solutions became more necessary than ever before.

 Sanction Scanner provides software solutions for Anti-Money Laundering Compliance Programs by international standards.
 The products enable your business to comply with AML and KYC laws with Remittance & Payment Screening, Customer & Merchant Onboarding/Monitoring Process, and Real-Time Transaction Monitoring features.
 Sanction Scanner helps financial firms comply with regulations.
 With Sanction Scanner, you can easily manage your customer onboarding, transaction screening, and transaction monitoring processes.
-Our database consists of over 3000 sanctions, regulatory, and law enforcement records, and other official global and local sanction and pep lists, including those issued by the USA, UK, UN, and other global major and minor government departments.
+Our database consists of over 3000 sanctions, regulatory, and law enforcement records, as well as other official global and local sanction and pep lists, including those issued by the USA, UK, UN, and other major and minor government departments.
 Sanction Scanner never saves any customer data or information.
 Customer queries made by companies are fully GDPR compliant.

 With Sanction Scanner, you can fight financial crime.
 Contact us or request a demo, and we will make sure you gain the upper hand.